cekit/cekit/docs/descriptor/includes/packages.rst

 content sets.

 .. note::
-   Behavior of Content sets repositories is changed when running in :ref:`Red Hat Environment<redhat_env>`.
+   Behavior of Content sets repositories is changed when running in :doc:`Red Hat Environment </handbook/redhat>`.

 There are two possibilities how to define Content sets type of repository: